Polish–Soviet War: Early progression of the conflict

 The self-perceived interests of Poland and White Russia were irreconcilable.
 Piłsudski wanted to break up Russia and create a powerful Poland.
 Denikin, Alexander Kolchak and Nikolai Yudenich wanted territorial integrity for the "one, great and indivisible Russia".
 Piłsudski held the Bolshevik military forces in low regard and thought of Red Russia as easy to defeat.
 The victorious in the civil war communists were going to be pushed far to the east and deprived of Ukraine, Belarus, the Baltic lands, and the southern Caucasus; they would no longer constitute a threat to Poland.

 From the beginning of the conflict, many peace initiatives had been declared by the Polish and Russian sides, but they were intended as cover or stalling for time, as each side concentrated on military preparations and moves.
 One series of Polish-Soviet negotiations commenced in Białowieża after the termination of the summer 1919 military activities; they were moved in early November 1919 to Mikashevichy.
 Piłsudski's associate Ignacy Boerner met there with Lenin's emissary Julian Marchlewski.
 Buoyed by their armies' successes in the Russian Civil War, the Soviet government rejected the tough Polish armistice conditions in December.
 Piłsudski broke off the Mikashevichy talks two days after the Soviet takeover of Kiev, but major military operations had not been resumed.
 Early in the talks, Boerner informed Marchlewski that Poland had no intention of renewing its offensive; it allowed the Soviets to move forty-three thousand troops from the Polish front to fight Denikin.

 The only exception to the Polish policy of front stabilization since autumn 1919 was the winter attack on Daugavpils.
-Edward Rydz-Śmigły's previous attempts to capture the city in summer and early autumn had been unsuccessful.
+Rydz-Śmigły's previous attempts to capture the city in summer and early autumn had been unsuccessful.
 A secret political and military pact regarding a common attack on Daugavpils was signed between representatives of Poland and the Latvian Provisional Government on 30 December.
 On 3 January 1920, Polish and Latvian forces (30,000 Poles and 10,000 Latvians) commenced a joint operation against the surprised enemy.
 The Bolshevik 15th Army withdrew and had not been pursued; the fighting terminated on 25 January.
 The taking of Daugavpils was accomplished primarily by the 3rd Legions Infantry Division under Rydz-Śmigły.
 Afterwards, the town and its vicinity were handed over to the Latvians.
 The outcome of the campaign disrupted communications between Lithuanian and Russian forces.
 A Polish garrison was stationed in Daugavpils until July 1920.
 Simultaneously, the Latvian authorities pursued peace negotiations with the Soviets, which resulted in the signing of a preliminary armistice.
 Piłsudski and the Polish diplomacy were not notified and had not been aware of this development.